About this listing

 Around St Leonards, Hastings town you will find a number of town guide information stations that clearly show the main shopping / eating areas and local points of interest.

-The Blue Reef Aquarium, Jerwood Gallery, Smugglers Caves, East and West Funicular Cliff railways, Shipwreck Centre, and Fisherman's Museum at Rock-a-Nore are all well worth visiting, especially as the latter two are free!
+In Hastings The Blue Reef Aquarium, Jerwood Gallery, Smugglers Caves, East and West Funicular Cliff railways, Shipwreck Centre, and Fisherman's Museum at Rock-a-Nore are all well worth visiting, especially as the latter two are free!
 These are all a 30 to 40 minute stroll along the promenade past the pier, or a short taxi ride away.

 Clambers indoor play centre in White Rock Gardens opposite the Pier is popular with our younger visitors.